 - This workshop uses the “flipped course” format.
 Each week you will watch a series of videos to learn about effective teaching and course design.
 Then you will attend a 1 hour seminar to discuss what you have learned, practice techniques, and give and receive feedback on your classmates’ projects.
 Including class time expect to spend about 3 hours per week on this course.

-- The course runs from June 17th through July 29th.
-Seminar sessions are on Fridays from 12:00-1:00 pm.
+- The course runs from June 16th through July 28th.
+Seminar sessions are on Fridays from 12:00-1:00 p.m.
+Mountain Time.
 Attendance at all Zoom seminar sessions is highly recommended.

 - At several points in the course you will have the opportunity to virtually meet and work with graduate students and post-docs from four other research universities who are also taking this course.